machinelabs/blog/source/_posts/introducing-machinelabs.md

 - **Visualizations** - Visualizations will make it easier to understand what's going on with your machine learning code

-### Sharing is caring

-We believe that for the benefit of everyone it is crucial to accelerate knowledge sharing in the Machine Learning field.
-With MachineLabs, labs (that's what we call our experiments) can be forked, shared!
-Imagine having a lab with a steering prediction for a self-driving car right in your browser and have it forkable and hackable for everyone.

-Just like people share code snippets and runnable examples for other languages and platforms on website like Stack Overflow or GitHub, we want everyone to be able to share or embed labs on other websites to improve the overall accessibility of this exciting technology.

 ### Request your private beta invite

-MachineLabs is in private beta right now so we can finish implementing the most important features with the feedback of selected people that are into Machine Learning before we roll it out for the public.
+We launch our private beta very soon to finish implementing the most important features with the valuable feedback of selected people that are into Machine Learning, before we roll it out for the public.
 Head over to [our registration page](http://get.machinelabs.ai), tell us about your background and why you want to use MachineLabs and request your personal privat beta invite!

 Seats are limited!

-### What else to come

-We will use this blog to keep you recently posted about latest updates and features landed in MachineLabs' code base so you have a chance to get a better what's happening behind the scenes as the private beta is ongoing.

-In the meantime, make sure to follow us on [Twitter](http://twitter.com/machinelabs_ai) and don't miss any updates!
+Also, make sure to follow us on [Twitter](http://twitter.com/machinelabs_ai) and don't miss any updates!